Monday to Thursday 9.30am-9.30pm

 We also provide free printed publications for members of NDCS on a wide range of issues surrounding childhood deafness.

 Our aim is to always answer your call or live chat.
 However we are a small team and sometimes when we are busy or short staffed we may be unable to do this.
 You will always be able to leave a message if we are unable to answer your call and we will aim to call you back as soon as possible.
-If we are unable to respond to your live chat please do try again or send an email to email@example.com
+If we are unable to respond to your live chat please do try again or send us an email..

 Confidentiality and Disclaimer